pecurka/distributed_swarm/README.md

 Over half the swarm, by step 600.
 That column is there on purpose: without it the steady 1.06x imbalance reads like healthy load balance, when in fact the counts describe where agents *started*, not where they are.

+Until that is fixed, only a single step can be checked against the sequential run.
+Many steps in a row need agents to be handed over as they cross.

 The uniform grid is checked against the every-agent-against-every-agent search: both must produce bit-identical results, step after step.
 The slow version stays